matveynator/netchan/README.md

           <---------------------- Reply
 ```

 `Request` is owner -> worker.
-It can carry cancellation, parameter changes, clarification, progress requests, or other control messages.
+It may carry cancellation, parameter changes, clarification, progress requests, or other control messages.

 `Reply` is worker -> owner.
-It can carry the final result, progress, status, partial results, or errors.
+It may carry the final result, progress, status, partial results, or errors.

-Each channel is simplex; together they form a temporary duplex session for exactly one task.
+Each channel is simplex; together they form a temporary duplex session for that task.

 A worker can combine ordinary sequential computation with control using normal Go `select`: